-Today, August 10th, marks the fifteenth anniversary of Mikey Houser‘s death.
+Today, August 10th, marks the sixteenth anniversary of Michael Houser‘s death at the age of 40.
 Houser was diagnosed with pancreatic cancer in early 2002, opting to play with Widespread Panic on the road until he was physically unable.
-Though it was a truly emotional time, Houser showed great strength and resilience during his final days, playing his last show just one month before his untimely death.
-The founding WSP member is missed by all in the jam scene, particularly the band’s loyal fan base throughout the Southern U.S.
+Though it was a truly emotional time, Mikey showed great strength and resilience during his final days, playing his last show just one month before his untimely death.
+The founding WSP member is missed by all in the jam scene, particularly the band’s loyal fan base throughout the South and beyond.

-In honor of the great guitarist, we wanted to share some footage from Houser’s final days with Widespread Panic in 2002.
-Houser and Widespread headlined the first ever Bonnaroo, where they delivered a truly uplifting version of “Tall Boy” into “Testify” that featured legendary gospel group, Dottie Peoples and The People’s Choice Choir.
+In honor of the great guitarist’s memory, we wanted to share some footage from Houser’s final days with Widespread Panic in 2002.
+Houser and Widespread headlined the first-ever Bonnaroo, where they delivered a truly uplifting version of “Tall Boy” into “Testify” that featured legendary gospel group, Dottie Peoples and The People’s Choice Choir.

 Watch “Tall Boy” -> “Testify” featuring Dottie Peoples and The People’s Choice Choir from Bonnaroo 2002, courtesy of YouTube user WolfEchoes